xdeama/personal-site-hugo/hugo/content/en/portfolio/_index.md

 Need support for your project?
 Message me on [LinkedIn](https://www.linkedin.com/in/dmalolepszy)
 {{< linkedin-icon >}}&nbsp;or contact me directly via [Email](mailto:kontakt@dmalo.de).

 ## Tech Stack
-Technically, I focus on the Java ecosystem, particularly the *Spring Framework*, relational databases, private cloud architectures based on *Kubernetes*, and TypeScript-based frontend technologies like Angular.
+Technically, I focus on the Java ecosystem, particularly the *Spring Framework*, relational databases, DevOps for private cloud architectures based on *Kubernetes*, and Angular frontends.

-I bring more than six years of full-time experience in Java and Kotlin with various projects and a wide range of open-source software, frameworks, and libraries like Camunda, Kafka, Camel, Drools, Solr, Angular, Swagger, REST, RPC.
-Beyond Agile Software Development, I am familiar with methods like Domain-Driven Design and Test-Driven Development.
+I offer more than six years of full-time experience with Java across various projects and a wide selection of open-source software, frameworks, and libraries.
+Below is a summary of technologies and methods in which I have gained experience.
 Details of my technological experiences can be found in my [project portfolio]({{< ref "/projects" >}}).

-I am very open to learning and applying new technologies and methods.
+### Backend/Middleware Technologies
+Java, Kotlin, Spring (Boot, Data, Reactive, Cloud, Web, Security, Cloud Config, Gateway), JakartaEE, REST APIs, RPC, OpenAPI, Camunda, Kafka, Camel, Drools, Solr, Oracle SQL, Postgres

+### Frontend Technologies
+Angular, Bash, RxJS

+### DevOps Technologies
+Azure DevOps, Kubernetes, Openshift, Docker, Helm, Maven, Ansible, Ansible Tower, ElasticSearch, Kibana (ELK), Jenkins, Bash, Python, Git, Linux, Solaris, Artifactory, Sonar, Xray

+### Methods
+Agile Software Development, Test-Driven Development, Domain-Driven Design, Security and Quality Scans for Containers, Artifacts, and Repositories

 ## Project Experience
-In 2022 and 2023, I supported the private cloud migration of a large international bank as a *DevOps Engineer with Azure DevOps, Java, Spring, REST API Microservices, Angular, Ansible, OpenShift, and Helm*.
+In 2022 and 2023, I supported the private cloud migration of a large international bank as a *DevOps Engineer* using Azure DevOps, Java, Spring, REST API Microservices, Angular, Ansible, OpenShift, and Helm.

-I also assisted a Swiss software manufacturer with a web crawler-based archive system in migrating an intranet system.
-For the web crawler, *Kotlin* and Selenium were used, while the archive system got a powerful web app with search functionality using GoLang, React, and Apache Solr.

-{{< embed-svg "static/svg/tech-stack.svg" >}}

 Over the past decade, I have gained experience as Head of IT, IT Architect, Team and Project Leader, Scrum Master, Software Developer, DevOps Engineer, and in charge of IT operations for custom and standard software.